markmoxon/elite-over-econet/2-assembled-output/README.txt

 the server and copy all the ELT* files and this ReadMe file into the directory

-2. If you want all users to be able to play Elite, copy EliteB, EliteM and
+2. Create a directory called Elite in the top level of the main directory for each user who wants to play Elite, and copy the MAX file into this directory

-EliteSP into $.Library and $.Library1
+3. If you want all users to be able to play Elite, copy EliteB, EliteM and

-If you want to restrict it to specific users, copy EliteB, EliteM and EliteSP into just those users' main directories
+EliteSP into $.Library and $.Library1 and ensure all users have their library set accordingly

-3. Create a directory called Elite in the top level of the main directory for each user who wants to play Elite, and copy the MAX file there
+If you want to restrict it to specific users, copy EliteB, EliteM and EliteSP into the Elite folder that you just created in the users' main directories

 4. Users can then play Elite by typing: